28 January 2026

 It’s therefore important to know how tax-free allowances work and how tax is applied when you take money out of a pension.
 Read on to know more.

-We’re not just one of the UK’s largest and best regarded investment platforms, we’re listed on the FTSE 250, we’re regulated by the Financial Conduct Authority (FCA), oh, and we’re a Which?
-Recommended provider seven years running, 2019-2025.
+We’re not just one of the UK’s largest and best regarded investment platforms, we’re listed on the FTSE 250, we’re regulated by the Financial Conduct Authority (FCA), oh, and we’re the only investment provider to be Which?
+Recommended eight years running, 2019-2026.

 So, when you're ready to feel good, investing, we're here to help.